skullydazed/ping2mqtt/README.md

 # Consuming The Data

-Data is published using JSON serialization.
+Data is published to the topic `ping/<hostname>` using JSON serialization.
 It will arrive every ~10 seconds in the following form:

 ```yaml
 {